tigera-solutions/cent-mcm-overlay/README.md

 - In the ```setup.env``` , add the cluster context names and regions of both the clusters as the federation install script will switch contexts and run the commands using kubectl.

-- Run the script from the root dir:
+- Run the script from this repo's root dir:

 ```bash
 ./install-federation-overlay.sh